MEHColeman/shoreditch/_posts/2022-02-23-shoreditch-configuration.md

 &nbsp;

-The cover image on this page is (c) Caroline Bishop. via [wallpaper flare](https://www.wallpaperflare.com/adore-and-endure-street-art-captured-in-shoreditch-east-london-wallpaper-woypo)

 * Beautiful looking index, tag, and category pages.
 * Optional cover images along the top of the page on all layouts.